top of page

 The Templars.
 The knights of the Order especially, have had much written about them over the years, some of it fantasy, some works have been ‘spun’ with the deftness of Alistair Campbell to fit an agenda, but through a process of deduction derived from some ‘between the lines’ research, I have formed an opinion which leans more towards the prosaic, and not the highly dramatic versions of events that so many have described.
 The common denominator between both the Cistercian and Templar Orders is of course Bernard of Clairvaux and a handful of noblemen from Burgundy and Champagne.
 These men were responsible for the founding and subsequent growth of both Orders.
 In particular, Bernard’s influence grew within the established Church of his day, with a mixture of simple religious zeal, an acute intellect, and some important familial connections, he managed to involve himself in the general running, not only of the Cistercian Order but the Roman Church itself.
 Bernard was instrumental in the appointment of Gregorio Papareschi, Pope Innocent II in the year 1130, and this was in spite of the fact that Gregorio did not have full support in his claim to the Papal throne.
 Bernard traveled at length and consulted with the great and the powerful of his day in order to facilitate as much as he could Gregorio’s appointment.
 His success in this endeavour marked St Bernard as probably the most powerful man in Christendom, for as ‘Pope Maker’ he probably had more influence than the Pontiff himself.
 This appointment should not be underestimated, for it was Pope Innocent II who formally accepted ‘The Poor Knights of Christ and the Temple of Solomon’ into the fold of the Roman church.
 This he did, almost certainly, at the behest of Bernard and possibly as a result of promises he had made to this end in exchange for Bernard’s support which led him to the Vatican.

 How and why Bernard became involved in the formation of the Knights Templar may never be fully understood.
-There is no doubt that he was related to some of the first Templar knights, notably Andre de Montbard, who was his maternal uncle.
+There is no doubt that he was related to some of the first Templar knights, notably Andre de Montbard, who was his maternal uncle and of course Hugues of Payens his cousin.
 He may also have been related to the Counts of Champagne, who themselves appear to have been pivotal in the formation of the Templar Order.
 Also, King Alfonso the First who was a nephew of Bernards was the first king of Portugal; and a Templar.
 These two new religious Orders were essentially created by a select cadre of noblemen from Northern France who remained intertwined by their beliefs and to a much greater extent their personal contacts.
 Many knights after their tour of the Holy Land opted to join the Cistercian order, one of the many who followed this path was Evrard Des Barres, the Third Grand Master, who upon entering Clairvaux described it as the true ‘New Jerusalem’.
 In a letter to the Bishop of Lincoln in c.1129 Bernard says - “Clairvaux itself is Jerusalem; it is one with the Jerusalem which is in heaven, in wholehearted devotion of the mind and in similarity of life and in spiritual kinship”.

-The Templar knight when not on the battlefield was expected to live as a monk, expected to undertake the same duties and where possible, the devotions of his non-military brother.
+The permanent Templar knight when not on the battlefield was expected to live as a monk, expected to undertake the same duties and where possible, the devotions of his non-military brother.
 The only exception to this was time allowed for the warrior monk to finesse his battle skills, maintain weapons/armour and supervise the care of his horses.
 There were three classes of Templar knight.
 The first was the permanent knight: this man devoted his life to the Templars, took vows of poverty, chastity, and obedience, and when not on the battlefield lived to all intents and purposes as a monk.
 These men were assisted by temporary knights who would devote themselves to the Order for several years and during this period of service would live as a permanent knight under the same rules and vows.
-These two classes of knight wore the
+These two classes of knight wore the white mantel as a symbol of purity and chastity, and being a member of the nobility was a prerequisite to acceptance.
+A married man could join the Order with the consent of his wife but would wear their heraldic family colours rather than a white mantel.
+He could provide assistance in the Holy Land to elevate his soul but was able to return to normal life when he chose.
+These secular knights, or perhaps I could call them ‘lay knights’ (note the overlap with the Cistercian Order) had no contact with the permanent or temporary knights unless it was necessary to discuss strategy or battlefield tactics in pre-conflict briefings.

 Sergeants at arms and the huge support network of servants and staff wore black or brown so that if captured no mistake could be made surrounding the rank of the prisoner.
 The set piece for a Templar battlefield manoeuvre was the cavalry charge.
 A contemporary Saracen scholar described the Charge as utterly terrifying: 100 or so Knights on armored horses riding so close to each other that if an apple was thrown amongst them it would never touch the ground.
 After the charge had scattered the enemy, the sergeants at arms and foot soldiers would enter the fray and pick off enemy combatants from an army left in disarray.
 If necessary these charges would be repeated.
 The legendary courage and discipline of the Templar knights were given account by Jaques de Vitry - “Thus they became so terrible to the enemies of Christ’s faith that one of them sued to chase a thousand, and two of them two thousand; when they were called to arms, they did not ask how many of the enemy there were, but where they were.
 They were lions in war, and gentle as lambs at home; in the field they were fierce soldiers, in church they were like hermits or monks; they were harsh and savage to the enemies of Christ, but kindly and gracious to Christians”.
 This vivid description of the two sides of a knight is the basis for the design of the Baucent or Templar standard.
 The white represents the monk, the black a depiction of the fearless warrior, a living nightmare to the enemies of Christ.
 The level of discipline displayed by the Templars was a game changer in the twelfth century, for most knights of the time the desire for personal glory had the potential to distract them from the overall strategic objectives of battle.